Native

 Fry bread came to be by necessity.
 When the government moved

-Indians off their land and onto reservations in the 1800s, they
+Native Americans off their land and onto reservations in the

-were kept from their traditional foods such as elk, corn, deer
+1800s, they were kept from their traditional foods such as elk,

-and rabbit.
-In their place were rations of flour, salt and lard,
+corn, deer and rabbit.
+In their place were rations of flour,

 Ingredients vary today, but the main ones are still white flour,